-- 5.SS.4.3.1 Name the President and Vice President of the United States and the United States senators and congressional representatives from Idaho. - 5.SS.4.3.2 Identify some of the personal responsibilities and basic rights of individual freedoms that belong to American citizens.
-(455.01a) - 5.SS.4.3.3 Describe ways in which citizens participate in public life.
-(455.01b)
+- 5.SS.4.3.1 Identify the President and Vice President of the United States and the U.S. Senators and Representatives to Congress from Idaho. - 5.SS.4.3.2 Identify some of the personal responsibilities and basic rights of individual freedoms that belong to American citizens. - 5.SS.4.3.3 Describe ways in which citizens participate in public life.

-5.SS.4.4.1 Explain how the United States is a democratic republic.
-(453.01f) 5.SS.4.4.2 State the difference between direct democracy and the constitutional (representative) democracy of today's United States.
-(447.01b) 5.SS.4.4.3 Discuss the concepts of popular consent, respect for the individual, equality of opportunity, and personal liberty.
-(447.01a)
+- 5.SS.4.4.1 Explain how the United States is a republic. - 5.SS.4.4.2 State the difference between direct democracy and the constitutional republic of today's United States. - 5.SS.4.4.3 Discuss the concepts of popular sovereignty, majority rule with minority rights, respect for the individual, equality of opportunity, rule of law, and personal liberty.